• Skip to primary navigation

 Description

-This healthy gingerbread donuts recipe is made with almond flour and topped with a dark chocolate glaze.
-These donuts are paleo, gluten free and dairy free.
+These gluten free gingerbread donuts are made with almond flour and topped with a dark chocolate glaze.
+They're paleo friendly, gluten free and dairy free - a great Christmas donut recipe!

 Ingredients